AlexJReid/blog/content/posts/monoblok-demo/index.md

 ## Try it

 The point of all this is lowering the barrier.
 Reading a DSL is not the same as running it.
-If you've got the `nats` CLI handy, pointing it at the public server is probably a better use of the next thirty seconds than reading further.
+If you've got the `nats` CLI handy, have a play and let me know what you think.

-Repo is [github.com/lexvicacom/monoblok](https://github.com/lexvicacom/monoblok), demo doc is [DEMO.md](https://github.com/lexvicacom/monoblok/blob/main/DEMO.md), and if you want the full primitive reference there's [PATCHBAY.md](https://github.com/lexvicacom/monoblok/blob/main/PATCHBAY.md).
-Shout if it breaks.
+Monoblok is available for download at [github.com/lexvicacom/monoblok](https://github.com/lexvicacom/monoblok), demo server doc is [DEMO.md](https://github.com/lexvicacom/monoblok/blob/main/DEMO.md), and if you want the full patchbay DSL reference there's [PATCHBAY.md](https://github.com/lexvicacom/monoblok/blob/main/PATCHBAY.md).